What do you know about the Pharisees? (A related sermon is titled Jesus, Pharisees, and the Ten Commandments.)

 "Did not Moses give you the law, yet none of you keeps the law?
 Why do you seek to kill Me?...and the Pharisees and the chief priests sent officers to take Him" (John 7:19,32).

 3.)
 "Then the Pharisees went and plotted how they might entangle Him in His talk.
-And they sent to Him their disciples with the Herodians, saying, 'Teacher, we know that you are true, and teach the way of God in truth; nor do You care about anyone for You regard not the person of men" (Mat 22:15-16).
+And they sent to Him their disciples with the Herodians, saying, 'Teacher, we know that you are true, and teach the way of God in truth; nor do You care about anyone for You regard not the person of men" (Matthew 22:15-16).
 This is a violation of the third commandment since they were taking God's name in vain.

 6.)
 They also had Jesus killed (Joh 11:57;18:3;19:6) for their envy (Mark 15:9-10), thus they violated the sixth commandment.
 Plus, they also apparently plotted to get Stephen improperly condemned (Acts 6:11-13) and thus were part of his murder.

 Thus, the Bible either states or implies that the Pharisees one way or the other violated all ten of the commandments!
+(It perhaps should be noted that modern Messianic Jews have some of the lawlessness issues that the Pharisees of old had, for details, see Messianic Judaism Beliefs Differ from the Continuing Church of God).

 The Pharisees complained that the disciples ate with tax collectors and sinners, which was also a violation of their tradition (Luk 5:30); they complained that Jesus did that too (Luk 15:1-2).
 Again, these acts by Jesus and the disciples were not violations of God's commandments.
 Because of the falseness of such teaching, Jesus warned people to beware of the doctrines of the Pharisees (Mat 16:11-12).